How to use bergamot oil safely to avoid skin reactions

 These two little molecules are largely responsible for lavender’s world-wide reputation for peace and relaxation.
 They’ve been shown to calm the mind and body as one through their interaction with parasympathetic nervous system activity.
 They both have this effect individually, and when they appear side by side, they work in synergy to enhance one another’s effects.
 Their presence in bergamot essential oil makes it helpful for releasing physical and mental tension.

 The natural combination of d-limonene, linalool, and linalyl acetate makes bergamot oil a powerhouse for stress relief and easy-going optimism!

-Use bergamot oil safely: phototoxic concerns
+Use bergamot essential oil safely: phototoxic concerns

 These components cause negative (and sometimes painful) skin reactions in the sun.
 You can learn about this issue in more depth on our blog post, “Essential oils & sun exposure: what you need to know.”
-Here’s a quote from that piece: “Phototoxic essential oils contain natural compounds that react with UV light.
+Here’s a quote from that piece: “Phototoxic essential oils contain natural compounds that react with UV rays.
 When a phototoxic essential oil is applied to your skin (even if it’s diluted), and that skin is then exposed to sunlight, it can cause burning, blistering, and permanent (or semi-permanent) discoloration.”